 Front Range Community College has adopted standards for admission, progression and graduation of all Nursing Program students in clinical courses involving direct client care.
 Candidates for these degrees must be able to meet these required minimum standards for successful completion of degree requirements.

-Applications for fall 2017 admission will be accepted February 27 - March 24, 2017.
 It is highly recommended you meet with the Allied Health and Nursing Advisor to plan your program of study.
 Learn more about the nursing program admissions process

 The Westminster Campus Nursing Program curriculum organizing framework describes the concepts, beliefs and philosophy upon which the nursing curriculum is organized and developed.